razzam21/job-worker-service/rfds/rfd-job-worker-service.md

 jobworker start ping google.com
 # Output: Job started with ID: abc123

+# Try to start a job with invalid command
+jobworker start invalidcommand
+# Output: Error: failed to start job: executable file not found in $PATH

 # Stream job output to see progress without polling
 jobworker stream abc123
 # Shows live output from the ping command